Updated 2nd December 2021.

 Chile is currently operating under a five-step plan for tackling the spread of COVID-19.
 Local authorities are responsible for their own area which means that restrictions will be different across the country and can change with short notice.

 For more information about which stage of the plan an area is in, please see the Chilean Government Paso a Paso website.
 (In Spanish.)

 Those who want to travel to the Magallanes Region will need to provide evidence of a negative PCR test, taken within 72 hours before travelling.

-Land borders are currently closed until at least 15th June 2021.
+Land borders are currently closed until further notice.

 On the ground: Traveller Reports:

 These reports have been taken from our South America Backpacker Facebook community.